 Organization refers clients to local organizations and businesses that offer services for asset development, such as lower-income friendly prepaid cards, savings accounts, and IDAs.
 It takes approximately four weeks to connect to groups offering these services and to get information to share with clients.

-Example: Operation: New View Community Action Agency (ONV) serves the lower-income community in a three county area in Iowa.
-ONV offers Energy Assistance, Head Start, financial education courses, and free tax preparation services through the VITA program.
-At VITA sites and financial literacy courses, ONV offers financial services to unbanked clients.
-ONV partners with Bank On Dubuque to provide referrals to local banks and credit unions.
-These financial service institutions offer clients the opportunity to open “second chance” bank accounts.
+Example: Operation: New View Community Action Agency (ONV) served the lower-income community in a three-county area in Iowa.
+ONV offered Energy Assistance, Head Start, financial education courses, and free tax preparation services through the VITA program.
+At VITA sites and financial literacy courses, ONV offered financial services to unbanked clients.
+ONV partnered with Bank On Dubuque to provide referrals to local banks and credit unions.
+These financial service institutions offered clients the opportunity to open “second chance” bank accounts.

 Organization partners with banks, credit unions, or local organizations to offer asset development services.

 Example: The Boston Tax Help Coalition (BTHC) offers free tax preparation services to more than 11,000 clients at 35 VITA sites.
 Clients at these tax sites are also offered the opportunity to participate in the “Financial Check-Up Program,” which aims to provide clients with credit advising and referrals to other needed benefit service providers.
 BTHC partners with Santander Bank in Boston so employees can help clients at tax sites open savings accounts.

 Organization provides financial development tools adapted from other groups.
 This option is limited to certain tools, such as individual development account (IDA) programs.